Francis Parker Yockey: Cold War years

 Declassified FBI files show that Yockey traveled to Los Angeles, San Francisco, and New York to collaborate with ultra-right activists, while eluding FBI agents who sought to question him.
 As a fugitive he spoke at the 1950 Christian Nationalist Party convention in Los Angeles organized by Gerald L. K. Smith.
-He also spent time in New Orleans writing propaganda for use in Latin America.
 His intercepted letters to other fascists in the 1950s were often signed "Torquemada" after the Spanish Grand Inquisitor.

 Yockey was approached by the group around the anti-Communist Senator Joseph McCarthy in 1951.
 He was asked to ghost-write a speech for McCarthy which stressed the importance of greater friendship between Germany and the United States.
 Although McCarthy never delivered it as the theme of the speech, when it was announced through posters in the Yorkville neighbourhood of New York City, the-then Left Wing newspaper The Daily Compass ran a front page expose, alongside negative press attention from the New York Post, probably influenced by the fact that a series of well known Holocaust deniers were going to speak alongside him.

 Yockey collaborated with Soviet bloc intelligence, traveled behind the Iron Curtain, and was suspected of visiting East Germany, the Soviet Union and Cuba.
 One theory for this derives from a September 1956 story about a mysterious American man, who went by the name of "Frederick C. Hopkins" who was released from Soviet police custody on September 6, 1956.
 He wrote with approval of antisemitic purges in the Eastern bloc countries.
 In late 1952, he traveled to Prague and witnessed the Prague Trials, and asserted that they "foretold a Russian break with Jewry".
 He then became a Czechoslovak Secret Service courier.
 He is suspected of having been in contact with a Soviet agent by the name of Alfred Francke-Gricksch.

 Yockey met Egyptian President Gamal Abdel Nasser, whom he called "a great and vigorous man", in Cairo in 1953.
 He worked briefly for the Egyptian Information Ministry, writing anti-Zionist propaganda.
 In the Arab world, he made contact with Nazi exiles including Otto Ernst Remer and Johann von Leers.
 Yockey reportedly tried to persuade Nasser to finance development of a cobalt bomb by ex-Nazi scientists.

 Yockey was known as a womanizer, and had an affair with Hazel Guggenheim McKinley.
 In 1957, FBI agents assessed that he was "living in Los Angeles as a pimp or a gigolo" and had written pornography for money, including a sadomasochistic booklet called Arduous Figure Training at Bondhaven that was later found in his suitcase.
 The 62-page booklet was published by Nutrix Company of Jersey City and according to the FBI "contained numerous sketeches of partially clad females and [...] was of a masochistic or sadistic nature."